-Note 1 - Nature of Business and Going Concern
+Note 1 - Nature of Business and Going Concern and Restatement of Financial Results

 Athabasca Minerals Inc. (the "Corporation") is a public corporation incorporated under the Business Corporations Act (Alberta) in 2006, and its shares are listed on the TSX Venture Exchange under the symbol AMI-V. The Corporation's head office is located at 4409 94 Street NW, Edmonton, Alberta, Canada T6E 6T7.